AdobeDocs/commerce-merchant-services.en/help/payment-services/install.md

 ## Install the extension

-You can install the [!DNL Payment Services] extension for both Adobe Commerce on cloud infrastructure and on-premises instances.
+You can install the [!DNL Payment Services] extension for both [!DNL Adobe Commerce] on cloud infrastructure and on-premises instances.

-### Adobe Commerce on cloud infrastructure
+### [!DNL Adobe Commerce] on cloud infrastructure

 This method is used for installing the [!DNL Payment Services] extension for a Commerce Cloud instance.